National Technical Honor Society

 - Maintain an overall 3.0 GPA or higher

-Students will be able to purchase a purple/silver cord ($10) for graduation during their senior year.
+Students will be able to purchase (on their own) a purple & silver cord for graduation during their senior year.

 - Document Retention Statement

 The name of this organization shall be the Northwest ISD National Honor Society, which appears on the charter granted by the Council of the National Technical Honor Society.
 Each secondary campus will maintain a chapter and follow the same district NTHS by-laws.

 The objective of the organization shall be to recognize outstanding student achievement in career and technical education, encourage educational excellence, skill development, career readiness, promote leadership, and to develop character in the students of Northwest ISD.

 The Northwest ISD Chapters of the National Technical Honor Society shall be under the sponsorship and supervision of the National Technical Honor Society, 1011 Airport Road, P.O.
 Box 1336, Flat Rock, NC, 28731

 Membership in the local chapters is an honor and privilege bestowed upon a student.
 A student qualifying for membership may choose not to become a member.
 On the other hand, membership into the Society is selective.
 If a candidate declines membership, he/she will not be offered membership again.

 Students from 12th grade become eligible in the Fall of their Senior year.
 Names of students who have achieved the scholastic requirements of a cumulative GPA of 3.0 of the 4.0 scale (non-weighted) and an 90+ average in a CTE courses are considered for selection.
 The student’s courses will be computed for the cumulative GPA according to the current handbook at Northwest ISD.